Here’s an outline of the steps you will take in preparing for marriage within the Catholic Church:

 The second meeting is to take place after the completion of an approved Catholic marriage preparation course and is to be conducted by the priest or deacon.
 Its purpose is to give you, the couple, the opportunity to reaffirm your decision for marriage and in particular for marriage in the Church.
 Each party will meet individually with the priest or deacon and be interviewed separately.

-The third meeting is to help you prepare for the liturgical celebration of your marriage.
+The third meeting is to help you both prepare together for the liturgical celebration of your marriage.

 Weddings can be celebrated on any day of the week.
 If a wedding is celebrated on a Sunday, it would have to be at the usual time of the Sunday Eucharist.

-Weddings may not be celebrated in Holy Week or on any day of the Easter Triduum.
+Weddings may not be celebrated during Holy Week or on any day of the Easter Triduum.

 Weddings during Advent and Lent are not encouraged.
-If a wedding is celebrated during Advent or Lent, the wedding ceremony should reflect the special nature of this liturgical season and avoid too much pomp and display.
+If a wedding is celebrated during Advent or Lent, the wedding ceremony should reflect the special nature of this liturgical season and avoid too much pomp and display, in order to keep the focus of the season on solemn preparation for Christmas or Easter.